Carmine: European Union

 In the European Union (EU), the use of carmine in foods is regulated under the European Commission's directives governing food additives in general and food dyes in particular and listed under the names Cochineal, Carminic acid, Carmines and Natural Red 4 as additive E 120 in the list of EU-approved food additives.
 The directive governing food dyes approves the use of carmine for certain groups of foods only and specifies a maximum amount which is permitted or restricts it to the quantum satis.

 The EU-Directive 2000/13/EC on food labeling mandates that carmines (like all food additives) must be included in the list of ingredients of a food product with its additive category and listed name or additive number, that is either as Food colour carmines or as Food colour E 120 in the local language(s) of the market(s) the product is sold in.

-As of January 2012, EFSA has changed the way they allow use of Carmine E120 for pharmaceutical products.
-The EFSA had raised concerns over the increasing number of allergic reactions to carmine derived from insects (E120.360), when used within the British Pharmacopoeia.
+As of January 2012, the European Food Safety Authority (EFSA) has changed the way they allow use of Carmine E120 for pharmaceutical products.
+EFSA had raised concerns over the increasing number of allergic reactions to carmine derived from insects (E120.360), when used within the British Pharmacopoeia.
 Pharmaceutical products which had previously contained insect-derived carmine, have been replaced with a synthesized version of the food colorant.
 Internal studies have shown that the new formulations of popular anti-nausea and weight-gain liquid medication had a significantly lower risk in terms of allergic reactions.
 The new formulation is known to be of plant origin, using calcium oxide to gauge color depth.